 - conduct legal proceedings

-In intellectual property matters, communications between registered patent attorneys or trade marks attorneys and their clients are privileged to the same extent as communications between solicitors and their clients.
+In intellectual property matters, communications between registered trade marks attorneys or registered patent attorneys and their clients are privileged to the same extent as communications between solicitors and their clients.
 This privilege also applies to any record or document made for the purposes of such communications.

 For these purposes, intellectual property matters is defined as: